shivkumar98/FreeCodeCamp-Projects/05 - JavaScript A&DS (New)/1E Building a Calorie Counter/README.md

 }
 ```
 * I will attach this function to the submission of the form
-* The `summbit` event is triggered when the form is submitted, the default behaviour is to reload the page.
+* The `sumbit` event is triggered when the form is submitted, the default behaviour is to reload the page.
 We can prevent this by calling `.preventDefault()`
 ```js
 function calculateCalories(e) {
    e.preventDefault();